Tens of thousands turn up for funeral of Saudi suicide attack victims

 At the funeral, activists posted a picture of prominent rights activist Mikhlif al-Shammari, a member of a large Sunni Muslim tribe who had been jailed in the past, holding a placard that read: “Sectarian incitement is a time-bomb.”

-Saudi King Salman, in a conciliatory statement on Sunday, said he was heartbroken over the bombing and vowed to bring anyone linked to the attack or who sympathized with it to justice.
+Saudi King Salman, in a conciliatory statement on Sunday, said he was heartbroken over the bombing and vowed to bring anyone linked to the attack or who sympathised with it to justice.

 Shi‘ites, who are a small minority in the predominantly Sunni Muslim kingdom, complain of discrimination, a charge denied by the government.